 There’s one other thing you can do, which makes the display of the profile picture temporary.
 This is useful in cases where you might want to show support for a cause, celebrate an occasion, or just mix things up a bit.

 To do it, click on the Make Temporary button at the bottom left.

 From the popup, you can choose the duration to display the temporary profile picture before it reverts back to the original.

 You’ll notice in the screenshots above that there’s a “Skip Cropping” link.
 That’s gone in the new layout’s profile picture upload window.

 Things Worth Knowing

-If you find that your resulting profile picture, after it’s downsized in Facebook, is blurry, try uploading an image twice the size of the downsized image (that is, an image that is at least 264 by 264 pixels).
-I’ve found that in many instances that can give a sharper result.
+If you find that your resulting profile picture, after it’s downsized on Facebook, is blurry, try uploading an image twice the size of the downsized image (that is, an image that is at least 264 by 264 pixels).
+I’ve found that in many instances, that can give a sharper result.

 Unlike the Facebook cover area, you can’t use videos or animated GIFs.